 Friday October 20th marked Abby Kamen’s first book talk.
 Held in collaboration with Divinity Catering, 24 guest enjoyed heavy appetizers, cocktails and a book signing.
 The Universe called and the response was heartwarming.
 Thank you to all who attended.
 It was an amazing night!

 Year eight at the Hunger Walk!
 Abby Kamen and her husband Craig represent Team Food Chain.
-This year they joined forces with the Boy Scours and the Jewish Community of Louisville.
+This year they joined forces with the Boy Scouts and the Jewish Community of Louisville.

 Team Food Chain took to the warm weather by offering event support and silent auction donations on June 17th to Slow Food Bluegrass for their annual Taco Challenge and on July 2nd to Louisville Independent Business Alliance (LIBA) for their 9th annual Buy Local Fair.